-To provide an example, the IM can be obtained by exploiting the weights achieved in the AHP step 2.
-Table 3 shows the association to the criterion, sub-criterion, or alternative with the relative weights obtained with the matrices of comparison.
-A complete overview of the tabulated weights is available in the supplementary material (Fig. S1).
+To provide an example, the IM could be obtained by using the weights obtained in step 2 of the AHP.
+Table 3 shows the association of the criterion, sub-criterion, or alternative with the relative weights obtained via the comparison matrices, while a complete overview of the tabulated weights is available in the supplementary material (Figure S1).

-Let it assume to have surveyed a component of the Church, belonging to a specific macro-element and with a particular combination of MQI, Cracks, and Manifestation.
-The condition rating to quantify the performance of the masonry criterion (IM) is evaluated by the following equation in accordance with Sangiorgio et al. (2019):
+Let us assume we have surveyed a certain component of the church, one pertaining to a specific macro-element and one that exhibits a specific combination of MQI, cracking, and manifestation.
+Here, the condition rating for quantifying the performance of the masonry criterion (IM) could be evaluated using the following equation in accordance with Sangiorgio et al. (2019):